waste-of-kindergarten/xpython37-v0.1/python/Doc/library/threading.rst

    .. versionadded:: 3.3

-.. function:: get_native_id()

-   Return the native integral Thread ID of the current thread assigned by the kernel.
-   This is a non-negative integer.
-   Its value may be used to uniquely identify this particular thread system-wide (until the thread terminates, after which the value may be recycled by the OS).

-   .. availability:: Windows, FreeBSD, Linux, macOS, OpenBSD, NetBSD, AIX.

-   .. versionadded:: 3.8

 .. function:: enumerate()

-   Return a list of all :class:`Thread` objects currently active.
-The list includes daemonic threads and dummy thread objects created by :func:`current_thread`.
+   Return a list of all :class:`Thread` objects currently alive.
+The list includes daemonic threads, dummy thread objects created by :func:`current_thread`, and the main thread.
 It excludes terminated threads and threads that have not yet been started.
-However, the main thread is always part of the result, even when terminated.

 .. function:: main_thread()